skrivle/react-stateful-component/packages/react-stateful-component/Readme.md

 Just like in Redux the reducer works with State and Actions.
 However, you might have noticed a difference between a Redux reducer and the reducers used in the examples above.
 The reducers in these examples aren't just returning state.
-Instead they are return an `Update<S, A>`.
+Instead they are returning an `Update<S, A>`.
 The next section will explain these updates in more detail.

 ## Update types